Sankalp22863/codesign-opt/llvm-project/llvm/docs/ResponseGuide.rst

   violation.
 * A private verbal warning and/or reprimand from the committee to the individual(s) involved and request to stop this behavior.
-This conversation may happen in person, email, by phone, video chat, or Discord.
+This conversation may happen in person, email, by phone, video chat, or IRC.
 * Request that the reportee avoid any interaction with, and physical proximity to, another person for the remainder of the event.
 * Refusal of alcoholic beverage purchases by the reportee at LLVM events.